m2c2-project/m2c2kit/examples/no-js-bundler-development/README.md

 If, however, you cannot do that, this example shows how to use `m2c2kit` without TypeScript or a JavaScript bundler.
 This is not an optimal development approach.
 Nevertheless, to run this example:

-1. You _must_ build the repository first (`npm install` then `npm run build` from the repository root), because it will copy required static assets to this folder.
+1. You _must_ build the repository first (`npm install` then `npm run build` from the repository root), because it will copy required static assets to the `assets` and `lib` folder.
 2. Run `npx http-server` from this folder to start a local web server on port 8080.
 Open http://localhost:8080 in your browser.
-3. Alternatively, this folder (`examples/no-js-bundler-development`) can be directly copied and served from a web server.
+Alternatively, this folder (`examples/no-js-bundler-development`) can be directly copied and served from a web server.

 ## Explanation